 • excess ultraviolet radiation (excessive stay in solariums, on the beach).

-Testosterone during pregnancy is always increased, in some cases - 4 times.
+Testosterone during pregnancy is always increased, in some cases by 4 times.
 This level is not considered dangerous and returns to normal after childbirth.

 • infertility;